Post updated March 2017

 - Because of its super high acidity, vinegar kills most mold, germs, and bacteria.

 - Tea tree oil is antimicrobial and effective against bacteria, viruses and fungal infections (it’s even used to treat athlete’s foot).

 - Baking soda neutralizes odors and is a gentle scrubbing agent.

-Add a little organic vegetable oil-based Castile soap to the mix and I think it’s safe to say we have ourselves a green cleaning party.
+Add a little organic vegetable oil-based Castile soap (we love the peppermint scented one!) to the mix and I think it’s safe to say we have ourselves a green cleaning party.

 And as if the ease of the recipes and the effectiveness aren’t enough, it is cheap to make your own stuff.
 I mean, you can get a 13.5 pound bag of baking soda from Amazon for less than twenty bucks.
 That bag will last foreverrrrr.

 PS One question that people always have when it comes to these recipes is Does it smell?
-While you will definitely smell the vinegar while you’re doing your cleaning thang, you absolutely won’t once it dries.
+While you will definitely smell the vinegar and tea tree oil while you’re doing your cleaning thang, you absolutely won’t once it dries.
 Pinky promise.